ailangdon/myAssistant/README.md

 On the first run, the application will download multiple models (for wake word, speech recognition and speech generation).
 This may take a while.

-Say "Jarvis" or the name you specified on the command line to wake up the assistant.
+Say "Jarvis" or the name you specified on the command line to initate the conversation.
 After the "yes" confirmation you have 6 seconds to speak with the assistant.
-After that, the assistant will generate a response and speak to you.
+After that, the assistant will generate a response and say it out loud.

-Depending on your hardware each application step especially speech recognition and generation can take a while.
+Depending on the hardware each application the speech recognition and generation steps can take a while.

-## Thanks
+## References
-Thanks to the following projects which were used in this project:
+The following projects were used:
 * Picovoice Porcupine Wake Word Engine Demos https://github.com/Picovoice/porcupine/tree/master/demo/python
 * whisper_mic https://github.com/mallorbc/whisper_mic and model from https://huggingface.co/spaces/openai/whisper
 * Langchain https://python.langchain.com/
 * Fast2speech https://huggingface.co/facebook/fastspeech2-en-ljspeech

+It is amazing how much functionality is available in this exciting domain.
+Thanks to all the contributors!